tendermint/tendermint/docs/rfc/rfc-018-bls-agg-exploration.md

 ##### Vote Gossip

-It is possible to aggregate signatures during voting and not need to gossip all *n* validator signatures to all other validators.
-Theoretically, subsets of the signatures could be aggregated during consensus to produce vote messages carrying aggregated signatures.
-Implementations of this would certainly increase the complexity of the gossip layer but may possibly reduce the total number of signatures required to be verified by each validator.
+It is possible to aggregate subsets of signatures during voting, so that the network need not gossip all *n* validator signatures to all *n* validators.
+Theoretically, subsets of the signatures could be aggregated during consensus and vote messages could carry those aggregated signatures.
+Implementing this would certainly increase the complexity of the gossip layer but could possibly reduce the total number of signatures required to be verified by each validator.

 ##### Block Gossip